alyzaraviandi/SimpleStoryApp/README.md

 ## Installation

-You can provide instructions on how to install and run your app here.
-For example:

 - Clone this repository and import into Android Studio
 - Build and run the app on an emulator or a real device
 - Enjoy the app!